-- The System's actuarial value investment return of 7.22% for the year ended June 30, 2019, is 0.43% less than the actuarial assumption of 7.65%.
-This represents an asset loss of \$430,958 due to a lower investment return than anticipated.
-As of June 30, 2019, the market value of assets was \$104,885,637.
-As of June 30, 2019, the actuarial value of assets was \$104,918,001.
-The June 30, 2019, market value of assets will be recognized in future actuarial valuations unless it is offset by returns greater than the 7.65% assumption. - As of June 30, 2019, the UAAL is negative as the assets exceed the AAL.
+- The System's actuarial value investment return of 7.08% for the year ended June 30, 2020, is 0.57% less than the actuarial assumption of 7.65%.
+This represents an asset loss of \$595,156 due to a lower investment return than anticipated.
+As of June 30, 2020, the market value of assets was \$106,065,672.
+As of June 30, 2020, the actuarial value of assets was \$110,638,941.
+The June 30, 2020, market value of assets will be recognized in future actuarial valuations unless it is offset by returns greater than the 7.65% assumption. - As of June 30, 2020, the UAAL is negative as the assets exceed the AAL.
 The assets exceeded the AAL last year as well.
 The ultimate goal of the Board's Funding and Benefits Policy is to become 100% funded.
 Once the System's has obtained 100%, there needs to be a range of safety to absorb market volatility without creating an unfunded actuarial accrued liability.
 Currently the System has significant excess assets for this purpose.
 The System is currently being funded within the parameters defined by the Board. - The funding of the retirement system will be impacted by future experience, which will sometimes be more favorable than the actuarial assumptions and sometimes less favorable.
 In particular, investment returns larger and smaller than the 7.65% assumption are expected to have significant impacts on the System's funding progress.
 In the long term, favorable experience is needed to offset less favorable experience.
-This is the reason for using an actuarial value of assets that allows gains and losses to be smoothed over four years.
+This is the reason for using an actuarial value of assets that allows gains and losses to be smoothed over four years. - The Board-adopted rate of return assumption of 7.65% does not, in our professional judgment, conflict with what would constitute a reasonable assumption for the purpose of the measurement Actuarial Standard of Practice No. 27 (ASOP 27).
+The basis for this opinion is the average long-term capital market assumptions published in the Survey of Capital Market Assumptions 2020 Edition by Horizon Actuarial Service, LLC, which yield a median real return of 4.94% and assumed inflation based on the intermediate inflation assumption of 2.4% in the 2020 OASDI Trustees Report used by the Chief Actuary for Social Security to produce 75 year cost projections.
+Combining these two results yields a nominal return of 7.34%.
+The Board's adopted assumption of 7.65% is sufficiently close to our calculated reasonable assumption of 7.34%.
+Note our report discloses the Systems Funded Ratio and Amortization Period based on an assumed rate of return of 7.65%.
+In the Sensitivity to Future Experience section, results are also presented based on an assumed rate of return of 7.15%.
+The results of the valuation using an assumed rate of return of 7.34% would include a funded ratio and amortization period between the results shown at 7.65% and 7.15%.